ilenhanako/HackForCities-Hackathon/quantumAlgos/README.md

 This method specifically mitigates measurement errors.
 It won't correct for errors introduced during the computation itself (e.g., errors from imperfect gate operations).

 The method provides an approximation to the "true" results and is not a full error correction technique.
 It can help improve results but might not completely eliminate all errors.

+## Concerns over Dataset lost etc after each algorithmm
+No, Grover's algorithm will not change the original datasets.
+Quantum algorithms, including Grover's and QAOA, are executed on quantum data (qubits), and they don't modify classical input data in place.

 ## Minimize Overfitting on Real-time Data
 With growing nqubits the dependency on the number of layers is getting weaker.